iarna/essays/in-process/npm-multi-stage-install.md

 what we need to do prior to doing anything that will need to touch your node_modules folder.
 This means we can give simple errors, earlier, much improving the experience of this failure case.
-Further, deduping and recursive dependency resolution fall easily out of this.
+Further, deduping and recursive dependency resolution are then easy to include.
 Second, by breaking down the actual act of installing new modules into functional pieces, we eliminate the opportunity for many of the race conditions that have plagued us recently.
 As a bonus, this also makes making meaningful progress bars a LOT easier.

 So this makes our lives better maintaining npm, but what does it do for you?
 We intend to make a number of user visible improvements: